 The site is located within an established suburban area and as such enjoys access to power and communication services as an ability to connect to Sydney Water's reticulated water and sewer services.
-An extract of Sydney Waters hydra plan is provided at Figure 14 and confirms the site proximity to their services.

 The development will also attract s7.11 contributions, which will assist meeting demand for local amenities and services.